-- 1. In this MoU, unless the context requires otherwise: - "administering" an applicable law, regulation or requirement includes enforcing the same; - "applicable laws, regulations and requirements" means any law, regulation or requirement applicable in the Republic of Korea and/or in the United Kingdom, and where the context permits includes: - (a) relevant European legislation that has not yet been transposed into UK domestic law; - (b) any law, regulation or requirement applicable in the Republic of Korea or the United Kingdom; and - (c) any rule, direction, requirement, guidance or policy made or given by or to be taken into account by an Authority; - "Authority" means the FSC and/or FSS or the PRA and/or Bank of England: - "PRA" means the Prudential Regulation Authority (or its successor(s)); - "FSC" means the Financial Services Commission; - "FSS" means the Financial Supervisory Service; - "receiving authority" means the Authority that makes a request pursuant to this MoU and has received the information from the "requested authority"; - "requesting Authority" means the Authority that makes a request pursuant to this MoU; - "requested Authority" means the Authority that receives a request pursuant to this MoU: - "emergency/crisis situation" means where an Authority (or the Authorities) is seeking urgently to manage a circumstance where a firm is or can reasonably be expected to be financially impaired, such that it will or is likely to affect adversely the operations of the firm resulting in damage to financial stability and the wider financial system; - "Onward Receiving Authority" means: - (a) in respect of any of the United Kingdom Authorities, the PRA, the Bank of England, Financial Reporting Council and/or the Financial Conduct Authority; or - (b) in respect of any of the Republic of Korea Authorities, the FSC, the FSS and/or the Securities and Futures Commission; - "permitted onward recipient" means an agency or authority responsible for prosecuting, regulating or enforcing applicable laws, regulations and requirements falling within the areas of responsibility of the Authorities; - "person" means a natural person, legal entity, partnership or unincorporated association; and - "resolution" means action taken by an Authority to address an emergency/crisis situation, the impact of which, if left unattended, threatens financial stability and the financial system.
+- 1. In this MoU, unless the context requires otherwise: - "administering" an applicable law, regulation or requirement includes enforcing the same: - "applicable laws, regulations and requirements" means any law, regulation or requirement applicable in the Dubai International Financial Centre (DIFC) and/or in the United Kingdom, and where the context permits includes: - (a) relevant European legislation that has not yet been transposed into UK domestic law; - (b) any law, regulation or requirement applicable in the DIFC or the United Kingdom; and - (c) any rule, direction, requirement, guidance or policy made or given by or to be taken into account by an Authority; - "Authority" means the [name of regulator] or the PRA; - "PRA" means the Prudential Regulation Authority (or its successor(s)); - "DFSA" means Dubai Financial Services Authority; - "receiving authority" means the Authority that makes a request pursuant to this MoU and has received the information from the "requested authority". - "requesting Authority" means the Authority that makes a request pursuant to this MoU; - "requested Authority" means the Authority that receives a request pursuant to this MoU; - "emergency/crisis situation" means where an Authority (or the Authorities) is seeking urgently to manage a circumstance where a firm is or can reasonably be expected to be financially impaired, such that it will or is likely to affect adversely the operations of the firm resulting in damage to financial stability and the wider financial system. - "permitted onward recipient" means an agency or authority responsible for prosecuting, regulating or enforcing applicable laws, regulations and requirements falling within the areas of responsibility of the Authorities; - "person" means a natural person, legal entity, partnership or unincorporated association. - "resolution" means action taken by an Authority to address an emergency/crisis situation, the impact of which, if left unattended, threatens financial stability and the financial system.
 Such actions might typically include (but are not necessarily limited to) facilitating the orderly failure of a firm; legal and judicial action; administration, receivership, liquidation or the facilitation of the sale or merger of a troubled firm/financial institution.